Physis Scotland

 Advanced Year 2

-The third year of training is the ‘in-depth year’, where students deepen and consolidate the work done in the second year of training, whilst developing their clinical ‘toolbox’ and range of interventions in clinical work.
+The third year of training (Advanced Year 2) is the ‘in-depth year’, where you will deepen and consolidate the work done in the second year of your training, whilst developing your clinical ‘toolbox’ and range of interventions in clinical work.

 There are 20 days of training comprising: